Show by Label

 The two open squares in the diagram are KiCad's way of producing placeholders for hierarchical sheets.
 They lead to the two sheets shown above.

-Although I experimented with a dual 74HC74 FF to replace the 74HC4046, that seemed to work well, but I decided against it.
-My assumption is that the 4046 has special analog input circuitry (that is called input conditioning circuit) that you don't see on the data sheet, but I know and suspect is there.
+In this prototype, I still use the dual 74HC74 FF to replace the 74HC4046, that seemed to work well earlier.
+However, on the "real" GPSDO, I'm going to switch back to the 74HC4046.
+My assumption is that the 4046 has special analog input circuitry (that is called the input conditioning circuit) that you don't see on the data sheet, but I know and suspect is there.
 I don't want to miss out on that for the phase detection measurement.
 Also, the 74HC7046 that I ordered a very long time ago finally arrived.
 They are an improvement on the original by now very old design of the 4046 and I'm going to try them.

 The 1M/100nF combination that ties the two grounds of the transformer together are optional.